PreethamSK163/Digital-VLSI-SOC-Design-and-Planning/Day 3 : Magic-Based Standard Cell Design and SPICE Verification/README.md

 # Day 3 – Magic-Based Standard Cell Design and SPICE Verification

+## Summary of Day 3

+On Day 3, the focus was on **custom standard cell creation, layout verification, extraction, and electrical characterization** using Magic and ngspice, preparing the cell for integration into the `picorv32a` SoC design.

+1. **I/O Placer Revision**
+   - Refined the floorplan by adjusting I/O pin configurations.
+   - Ensured uniform pin spacing to reduce routing congestion and improve timing slack.
+   - Verified pin positions using Magic (`s` and `what` commands) and terminal logs.

+2. **Cloning Custom Inverter Repository**
+   - Pulled the `vsdstdcelldesign` repository containing the inverter layout and initial `.lib`/`.lef` files.
+   - Verified correct directory structure and opened the inverter layout in Magic.
+   - Ensured Sky130 technology file (`sky130A.tech`) was properly linked for accurate layer visualization.

+3. **Sky130 Layer and Layout Analysis**
+   - Identified PMOS and NMOS regions, polysilicon gates, metal layers, and substrate taps.
+   - Mapped visual layout colors to actual Sky130 layers using Magic query commands.
+   - Verified design rule compliance (DRC) to ensure manufacturability.

+4. **Standard Cell Layout Creation and Port Identification**
+   - Verified input (A), output (Y), VDD, and GND ports.
+   - Created the extraction file (`.ext`) and converted it to a SPICE-compatible netlist (`.spice`) for simulation.
+   - Inspected all horizontal and vertical components to confirm correctness.

+5. **SPICE Deck Creation**
+   - Incorporated Sky130 NMOS and PMOS models into the SPICE file.
+   - Defined power supplies, input pulses, output load, and transient simulation commands.
+   - Successfully ran the SPICE deck in ngspice with no errors.

+6. **Inverter Characterization**
+   - Plotted input vs output waveforms to observe inverter switching.
+   - Measured **Rise Time (Tr)**, **Fall Time (Tf)**, and **Propagation Delay**.
+   - Verified signal integrity and inverter threshold voltage (Vth) for balanced transistor sizing.

 ## Task 1 – I/O Placer Revision

 This task involved refining the floorplan by adjusting the I/O pin configuration to optimize routing and timing for the `picorv32a` core.